 FDA study gets to the heart of medicine expiration and safety

 This is a dilemma many people face in some way or another.
-A column published in Pyschopharmacology Today offers some advice.
+A column published in Psychopharmacology Today offers some advice.

 It turns out that the expiration date on a drug does stand for something, but probably not what you think it does.
 Since a law was passed in 1979, drug manufacturers are required to stamp an expiration date on their products.
 This is the date at which the manufacturer can still guarantee the full potency and safety of the drug.

 Most of what is known about drug expiration dates comes from a study conducted by the Food and Drug Administration at the request of the military.
 With a large and expensive stockpile of drugs, the military faced tossing out and replacing its drugs every few years.
 What they found from the study is 90% of more than 100 drugs, both prescription and over-the-counter, were perfectly good to use even 15 years after the expiration date.